verge-io/docs/docs/kb/posts/configuring-ipsec.md

 dateCreated: 2022-10-04T18:38:59.908Z
 ---

-## How to create an IPSEC VPN tunnel in VergeIO
+## How to create an IPSEC VPN tunnel in VeregOS

-In VergeIO, the **DMZ Network** is where the basic routing between networks is handled.
+In VeregOS, the **DMZ Network** is where the basic routing between networks is handled.
 -   Every **router** has a **NIC and an IP address in the DMZ**.
-This is how traffic transverses from network to network inside the VergeIO platform.
+This is how traffic transverses from network to network inside the VeregOS platform.
 -   Each **vNet** is its own **VXLAN or VLAN**.
 <br>